AWS-HACKATHON-VIETNAM/MealPrepAI/README.md

 - **Profile data** (goals, preferences, allergies) is stored on `UserProfile` and is pulled into downstream requests so AI-generated recipes can respect dietary needs.
 - **Recipe endpoints** in `api.views.recipe_views` call out to AWS Bedrock through `api.services.aws_bedrock`.
 Responses are expected to be JSON payloads describing a single recipe or a small list of recipes, which are then stored in the local `Recipe` and `UserSavedRecipe` tables when persisted.
 - **Grocery endpoints** in `api.views.grocery_views` allow users to create named grocery lists and add/remove items.
+- **Pantry endpoints** in `api.views.pantry_views` maintain a simple catalogue of ingredients a user already owns (no quantities required) so recipe suggestions can take pantry stock into account.
 - **Database access** is handled entirely by Django’s ORM.
 PostgreSQL connection settings are loaded from the `.env` file and initialised when the project boots.

 ## Prerequisites